 How Much is Enough?

-First, the company is big enough and efficient to generate higher cash flows in order to service its debt.
+First, the company is big enough and efficient to generate higher cash flows to service its debt.
 This could be true in the case of big companies in the industry.
-These companies might also have more favourable terms and conditions with the lenders thereby having easy debt servicing agreements.
+These companies might also have more favorable terms and conditions with the lenders, thereby having easy debt servicing agreements.

 Second, there might be some companies that do not keep an acceptable debt portion in their books.
-Such companies would also have good cash flow to debt ratio.
+Such companies would also have a good cash flow to debt ratio.
 However, investors might have a second thought while investing in such companies.
-These companies might be borrowing too little which means that they are losing on the higher returns.
+These companies might be borrowing too little, which means they are losing on the higher returns.

-To check if the ratio is too high or low, a financial analyst should consider a ratio in context with the past performance of the company.
-Or, compare it with other companies in the same sector.
+To check if the ratio is too high or low, a financial analyst should consider a ratio in context with the company’s past performance.
+Or compare it with other companies in the same sector.